How to Remove Ransomware Virus and Restore Files Quickly

 If you create backups before for your files and system, you could restore files easily:

-If you have no backups, you should create a backup now and then try to remove the virus in case that variations of WannaCry delete all your encrypted files.
+If you have no backups, you can choose to backup files in pe mode and then remove ransomware virus in case that variations of WannaCry delete all your encrypted files.
 The decryption tool is probably in the way.
 Once it is out, you can have you files back.

-1. Download this free backup software and run it.
-Connect a USB flash drive or CD/DVD.
+1. Run this free backup software and create a bootable USB to boot your computer.

-3. Restart your computer.
-When you see the computer logo, press a specific key repeatedly to bring out Boot Menu and set it to boot from the boot media.
+2. Restart your computer.
+When you see the computer logo, press a specific key repeatedly to access BIOS and set it to boot from the boot media in Boot tab.

 1. Use a working computer to download anti-virus software like Microsoft Safety Scanner on a USB flash drive or CD.

 2. Connect it to your computer that is infected.